-Consideration of projective covers in \cite{Ar3} induce us to seek some analogue for a notion of a small submodule in the Banach module context.
-Let us remind that a submodule $Y$ in a module $X$ over a ring is called small (other nicks are 'superfluous' and 'coessential') if for every submodule $Z$, $Y+Z=X$ implies $Z=X$.
+A consideration of projective covers in \cite{Ar3} induce us to seek some analogue for the notion of small submodule in the Banach module context.
+Let us remind that a submodule $Y$ in a module $X$ over a ring is called \emph{small} (other nicks are 'superfluous' and 'coessential') if for a submodule $Z$ in $X$, $Y+Z=X$ implies $Z=X$.
 A generalization of Dixon's theorem on topologically nilpotent Banach algebras (see Theorem~\ref{stDinonf}) leads us to the definition of a \emph{small morphism}.
-The ranges of small morphisms are submodules in Banach modules and can be considered as functional analytic analogues of small submodules.
+The range of a small morphism is a submodule in a Banach module and can be considered as a functional analytic analogue of small submodule.

 Our main aim is to extend the concept of Jacobson radical from Banach algebras to Banach modules.
 As a pattern we take the notion of radical of a module from Rings Theory.
 But our approach offers some functional analytic modifications.
-The Jacobnson radical of a unital ring can be described as the \emph{intersection of all maximal left ideals }(from outside) or as the set of \emph{all $r$ such that $1+ar$ is invertible for every $a$} (from inside).
-This concept applies well to unital Banach algebra $A$ because \emph{every maximal left ideal is closed} and $1+ar$ is invertible for every $a\in A$ iff \emph{ $ar$ is topologically nilpotent (i.e. $\|(ar)^n\|^{1/n}\to 0$) for every $a\in A$)}.
+The Jacobson radical of a unital ring can be described as the \emph{intersection of all maximal left ideals }(from outside) or as the set of \emph{all $r$ such that $1+ar$ is invertible for every $a$} (from inside).
+This concept applies well to a unital Banach algebra $A$ because \emph{every maximal left ideal is closed} and $1+ar$ is invertible for every $a\in A$ iff \emph{ $ar$ is topologically nilpotent (i.e. $\|(ar)^n\|^{1/n}\to 0$ for every $a\in A$)}.